 Star of the County Down beginner piano music, comes with fun ideas for using piano chords.
 For solo and piano duet -- (see the bottom of the page)!

 It began with some local fiddlers playing it at a few recitals about town, then I wrote it up for my pianists in several versions, and now it just won't go away.

 It looks very simple, but after kids have learned the melody of Star of the County Down, we don't leave it there.
 It becomes a duet.

 The melody or Primo part must be played UP an octave.
 I pencil in the chord symbols --Am, C, G-- (see the graphic below) above the melody, and tell them to play open chords on beat 1 of each measure.

 Then I tell them to play TWO chords per measure.
 That's even more fun.
 More energy.
 See the example below of what it would look like, IF I were to notate it for them:

 Then I say, "Okay, now we're going to play chords with both hands--Left, Right, Left, Right."
 This is REALLY fun.
 See the bottom line, below:

 All of these changes are notated for them with only slash marks and the letters "L R L R" for left and right hands.
 Now and then a very careful student (generally a teenager) will want me to write out an example of the first few chords, and then they're happy.

 I wait until they are comfortable and able to keep the tempo up, then I say, "Now I want you to make an introduction for the song!
-Here's how..." and I instruct them to play those same Am and G chords in a rhythmic pattern that makes a singer want to jump in and start.
+Here's how..." and I instruct them to play those same Am and G chords in a rhythmic pattern that makes a singer, or piano duet partner, want to jump in and START!

 This is an important skill to learn, this sense of musical impetus or urgency, and any musician who plays in a group needs to figure out how to make it happen...

 Here's what I tell them..."Left, right-right, left, right, left, RIGHT, RIGHT."
 And here is what it looks like in standard notation, if I were to write it out for them...